rowanhill/instigator/README.md

     source2('2c'); // Nothing is printed
     source3('3c'); // Nothing is printed
 }); // Once the batch function completes consumers trigger, so logger prints 1c, 2c, 3c

+// After deregistering a consumer, it is not triggered by changes to its sources logConsumer.deregister();
+source1('1d'); // Nothing is printed
+source2('2d'); // Nothing is printed
+source3('3d'); // Nothing is printed

 ```